 - Anticoagulants (warfarin): may enhance anticoagulant effects

-- Dietary items: avoid taking with milk or dairy products (calcium interferes with absorption)
+- Dietary considerations: avoid taking with milk or dairy products (calcium interferes with absorption)

-- Traditional Chinese medicines or herbal supplements: some components may interfere with drug metabolism
+- Traditional Chinese medicine or herbal supplements: some components may interfere with drug metabolism

-Severe infections: initial dose 200 mg, followed by 100 mg daily
+Severe infections: initial dose of 200 mg, followed by 100 mg daily

-- Take on an empty stomach (1 hour before meals or 2 hours after) to ensure absorption
+- Take on an empty stomach (1 hour before meals or 2 hours after meals) to ensure absorption

 - Swallow tablets whole; do not chew or break

-- If efficacy is insufficient, the doctor may adjust the dose or combine with other antibiotics
+- If the response is inadequate, the physician may adjust the dose or combine with other antibiotics

-If a dose is missed, take it immediately; if less than 4 hours remain before the next dose, skip the missed dose and resume the regular schedule.
+If a dose is missed on the day, take it as soon as remembered.
+If less than 4 hours remain before the next dose, skip the missed dose and resume the regular schedule.
 Do not double doses to make up for missed ones.

-Set reminders or use a pill organizer to track medication adherence.
-If doses are frequently missed, discuss more convenient formulations with your healthcare provider.
+Set reminders or use a pill organizer to track medication.
+If doses are frequently missed, consult your doctor for more convenient dosage forms.

 - Severe diarrhea, vomiting